 Previously received items display a checkmark indicator.

-If you enter a number that applies to more than one item (for example, the same item number used in different lots), all matching items will appear on the screen.
-You can then check off the specific item you’re receiving — or mark all of them as received if they apply.
+If you enter a number that applies to more than one item (for example, the same item number used in different lots), all matching items appear on screen.
+Check off the specific item you're receiving, or mark all of them as received if they apply.

 Inventory List